CindyX0/CS506Final_Project/README.md

 **Model Creation and Proccess**

-There are  4 classical models that were created, I will walk through how each model was created in detail.
+There are  4 classical models that were created, I will walk through how each model was created in detail and the visualizations for each model

-**Final Visualizations and Analysis**
+**Visualizations and Analysis**

 (each visualization, interactive visualization, and gif can be found in the visualization folder)